Glorp/Elmbdas/README.md

 If you're doing it right it should show up with `≝` insteada `:=`.
 And then you have to press enter to add it to the definitions.

-You remove a thing from the definitions by naming it to sadface and pressing enter.
+You remove thing from definitions by naming it to sadface and pressing enter.
 Like,

     0 := :(